Step-by-Step ETC Guide for NIRSpec IFU and MIRI MRS Observations of SN1987A

 Here we assess the SNR.
 We focus on the G235M/F170LP calculation for the NIRSpec IFU, which is Calculation #19:

-- we chose the NRSIRS2RAPID Readout Pattern because this readout pattern is an IRS2 readout pattern, which gives lower correlated noise
+- we chose the Readout pattern as NRSIRS2RAPID because this readout pattern is an IRS2 readout pattern, which gives lower correlated noise

-- Aperture radius was set to 0.1" for all bands
+- Aperture radius was set to 0.1 (arcsec) for all bands

 Please note that a number of warnings are returned for this calculation in ETC pertaining to the wavelength range of the source spectrum not covering the entire wavelength range of the instrument configuration used in the ETC calculation.
 This does not affect the calculations, and these ETC warnings can be ignored.